cs161-staff/textbook/principles/principles.md

 nav_order: 1
 ---

-TODO: Would be good to split this into multiple sections. ~NN

-TODO: Clean up this section to match lecture slides. ~Peyrin

 # Principles for Building Secure Systems

 In this chapter, we will look at some general principles for secure system design.[^1] These ideas also allow us to examine existing systems to understand their security properties.

+## Know your threat model

+A threat model is a model of who your attacker is and what resources they have.
+Attackers target systems for various reasons, be it money, politics, fun, etc.
+Some aren't looking for anything logical, some attackers just want to watch the world burn.

+Take, for example your own personal security.
+Understanding your threat model has to do with understanding who and why might someone attack you; criminals, for example, could attack you for money, teenagers could attack you for laughs (or to win a dare), governments might spy on you to collect intelligence (but you probably are not important enough for that just yet), or intimate partners could spy on you.

+Once you understand who your attacker is and what resources they might possess, there are some common assumptions that we take into account for attackers:

+1. The attacker can interact with your systems without anyone noticing, meaning that you might not always be able to detect the attacker tampering with your system before they attack.
+2. The attacker has some general information about your system, namely the operating system, any potential software vulnerabilities, etc.
+3. The attacker is persistent and lucky; for example, if  an attack is successful 1/1,000,000 times, the attacker will try 1,000,000 times.
+4. The attacker has the resources required to undertake the attack (up to an extent).
+This will be touched on in "Securities is Economics", but depending on who your threat model is, assume that the attacker has the ability and resources to perform the attack.
+5. The attacker can coordinate several complex attacks across various systems, meaning that the attacker does not have to mount only a single attack on one device, but rather can attack your entire network at the same time.
+6. Infrastructure is pretty difficult to compromise, meaning that an attack that requires the attacker to break the internet is a lot less worrisome than one that requires the attacker to break a single computer.
+7. Every system is a potential target.
+For example, a casino was once hacked because a fish-tank thermometer was hacked within the network.

+Finally, be extremely vigilant when dealing with old code as the assumptions that were originally made might no longer be valid and the thread model might have changed.
+When the internet was first created, for example, it was mostly populated by academics who (mostly) trusted one another.
+As such, several networking protocols made the assumption that all other network participants could be trusted and were not malicious.
+Today however, the Internet is populated by billions of devices, some of whom are malicious.
+As such, many network protocols that were designed a long time ago are now suffering under the strain of attack.

+## Consider Human Factors

+The key idea here is that security systems must be usable by ordinary people, and therefore must be designed to take into account the role that humans will play.
+As such, you must remember that programmers make mistakes and will use tools that allow them to make mistakes (like C and C++).
+Similarily, users like convenience; if a security system is unusable and not user-friendly, no matter how secure it is, it will go unused.
+Users will find a way to subvert security systems if it makes their lives easier.

+No matter how secure your system is, it all comes down to people.
+Social engineering attacks, for example, exploit other people's trust and access for personal gain.
+The takeaway here is to consider the tools that are presented to users, and try to make them fool-proof and as user-friendly as possible.

+For example, your computer pops up with a notification that tells you it needs to restart to "finish installing important updates"; if you are like a majority of the user population, you likely click "remind me later", pushing off the update.
+If the computer is attempting to fix a security patch, the longer the update gets pushed, the more time your computer is vulnerable to an attack.
+However, since the update likely inconveniences the user, they forego the extra security for convenience.

+Another example is that the NSA’s cryptographic equipment stores its key material on a small physical token.
+This token is built in the shape of an ordinary door key.
+To activate an encryption device, you insert the key into a slot on the device and turn the key.
+This interface is intuitively understandable, even for 18-year-olds soldiers out in the field with minimal training in cryptography.

-## Security is economics.
+## Security is economics

-No system is completely, 100% secure against all attacks.
-Rather, systems may only need to resist a certain level of attack.
-There is no point buying a
+No system is completely, 100% secure against all attacks; rather, systems only need to be protected against a certain level of attacks.
+Since more security usually costs more money to implement, the expected benefit of your defense should be proportional to the expected cost of the attack.
-$10,000 firewall to protect $1,000 worth of trade secrets.

-Also, it is often helpful to quantify the level of effort that an attacker would need to expend to break the system.
-Adi Shamir once wrote, "There are no secure systems, only degrees of insecurity."
-A lot of the science of computer security comes in measuring the degree of insecurity.
+Essentially, there is no point putting a $100 lock on a $1 item.

-Analogy: Safes come with a rating of their level of security.
-For instance, a consumer-grade safe might indicate that it will resist attack for up to 5 minutes by anyone without tools.
-A high-end safe might be rated TL-30: it is secure against a burglar with safecracking tools and limited to 30 minutes access to the safe.
-(With such a safe, we know that we need to hire security guards who are able to respond to any intrusion within 30 minutes.)
+To understand this concept, we can think about physical safes, which come with a rating of their level of security.
+For instance, a consumer grade safe, a TL-15, might indicate that it will resist attacks for up to 15 minutes by anyone with common tools, and might cost around $3,000, while a TL-30, a safe that would resist attacks for up to 30 minutes with common tools might cost around $5000.

-Security usually comes at a cost, whether that cost is financial, or whether the cost refers to time spent developing security.
-Consider the safes analogy again.
+Finally, a TXTL-60 (a super high-end safe), might resist attacks for up to 60 minutes with common tools, a cutting torch, and up to 4 oz of explosives, and would cost upwards of $50,000.
+The idea is that security usually comes at a cost.
-A more secure safe is going to cost more than a less secure safe.
-With infinite money, you could use the best safe available to lock all your valuables.
-However, since you don't, you must determine how valuable the thing you want to protect is and judge how much you are willing to pay to protect it.
-This illustrates that security is often a choice where someone needs to make a decision regarding how much security is worth.
+A more secure safe is going to cost you more than a less secure safe.
+With infinite money, you could use the best safe available to lock all your valuables, but since you don't have infinite money, you must determine how valuable the thing you want to protect is, and you must judge how much you are willing to pay to protect it.
+This illustrates that security is often a cost-benefit analysis where someone needs to make a decision regarding how much security is worth.

 A corollary of this principle is you should focus your energy on securing the weakest links.
 Security is like a chain: a system is only as secure as the